 Find out more about the Blaeu map and about the exhibition.
 You can view Archipelagus Orientalis, sive Asiaticus in the Treasures Gallery during Mapping Our World.

 Alternatively, you may wish to make a contribution towards the conservation and digitisation of significant items from the Library’s collections.

 In the year ahead, donations to The National Library Fund will enable us to conserve and digitise books, personal papers, drawings, paintings, photographs, maps, objects and oral history recordings to ensure their longevity.
 In the lead up to the centenary of the start of the First World War, the National Library will digitise over 350 pamphlets relating to Australia’s participation in the war.
 We have also begun a five-year project to digitise albums brought home by Australian veterans from around the world, including Europe and Palestine.

 From the Rare Maps Collection, the National Library has already digitised H. Percy Dove’s Plans of Sydney (c.
 1870–1890) and the 1890 Royal Atlas and Gazetteer of Australasia.
-The Library will continue this important work in 2013, digitising a number of rare atlases from the late nineteenth and early twentieth century.
+The Library will continue this important work, digitising a number of rare atlases from the late nineteenth and early twentieth century.

 In the coming year, the National Library will also rehouse and undertake treatment of Australian opera director Moffatt Oxenbould’s manuscript collection, consisting of artworks, posters, photographs and personal papers.

 You may also wish to donate to the Treasures Gallery Support Fund which assists with education and exhibition programs for our Treasures Gallery.